Are You Available?

 I would suggest getting in contact at least 12 months in advance to have the best chance of having your date still available.
 Dates in the months of May, July and August are typically booked first.

 I live in London (specifically Clapham).
 However, I travel far and wide to film weddings.
 No destination is too far!
 Depending on the location of your wedding, I will let you know if there are any additional costs such as time, fuel, flights, overnight accommodation etc.

 I license music after watching through the footage from your wedding.
 That way, I can choose a song that fits the flow of your wedding day.
 Licensing popular songs isn’t possible without infringing copyright, so I source independent music for your wedding film.
 The advantage of independent music is that its far more unique to your wedding film, unlike more popular songs.
 If you would like some input on music, the best way is to let me know genres that you like.

 Do you offer aerial videography?

 I do not offer drone (aerial) videography in my wedding films as standard for various reasons.
 However, if you would like aerial footage in your film please get in touch and I can quote an additional costs for aerial videography.

 What is a second shooter?

 A second shooter is an additional videographer who will help me with filming on the day and will capture key moments, that simply wouldn’t be possible to film if I was working alone.
-I believe a second shooter is invaluable and that’s why it’s something that is included in all my packages.
+For example, a second shooter can capture groom preparations, whilst I am filming bridal preparations.

 How many weddings do you film each year?